- unstable engine operation;

 - incorrect adjustment;

-- mechanical failures.
+- malfunctions of mechanical elements.